 Landlord Rights When a Tenant Damages Rental Property

 It’s pretty much every landlord’s worst nightmare — a hostile, angry tenant who destroys the property.
-Often times tenants like this figure they have nothing to lose, and they wind up “getting revenge” on their landlord by causing thousands of dollars in damage to the property.
+Often times tenants like this figure they have nothing to lose, and they wind up “getting revenge” on their landlord by causing thousands of dollars in rental damage.